slightech/MYNT-EYE-S-SDK/docs/src/firmware/auxiliary_chip_update.rst

 .. _firmware_stm_update:

-How to upgrade the auxiliary chip
+How to update the Auxiliary Chip
 ==================================

 Update auxiliary chip(Only Support S2100/S210A)